wireless-hippie/wireless-hippie.github.io/_posts/2021-01-02-cyprus-aerial-view.md

 ![My Image](/assets/images/cyprus/first-nest.JPG)

-During my stay in there I visit some nice places in the east.
+During my stay in there I visited some nice places in the east.
 There are some beautiful beaches in the east coast with white sand and transparent mesmerizing blue waters.
-I recommend it strongly for beach going.
+I recommend it strongly if you're interested in beaches.

 Also, if you're around check the Capo Greco park.
 You can make some sight seeing in there + diving if it's your thing.
 I unfortunately am still on a mission of improving my swimming skills.
 Since I almost died in the Aare River in Bern - Switzerland, I decided to be more respectful to water and more careful around it.